oliv6/Minimal-API-Encryption-Implementation/README.md

 The results of encryption and decryption operations are displayed in JSON format via a minimal API, providing a clear and structured way to view the plaintext, encrypted text, and decrypted text.</p>

 </ol>

+Overall, by implementing AES, I learned various important topics in .NET minimal API and has advanced my skills in C#.
+I also learned how important it is to add IVs to enryption schemes to thwart various sophisticated cryptanalysis attacks.
 </p>

 <p><h3>EnryptBlowfish Class</h3>